-No longer the domain of retailers or businesses that have tired of delivering their products in store, customers can now order products online and pick them up on the spot anywhere in the US thanks to consumer-facing technology that allows them to do so.
+No longer the domain of retailers or businesses that have tired of delivering their products in-store, customers can now order products online and are picking up online orders anywhere in the US thanks to consumer-facing technology that allows them to do so.
 The National Retail Federation forecasts that $47.2 billion will be spent by U.S. shoppers this holiday season online, with about 55% of that being done from home and picking up online orders

 At home, shoppers can use mobile devices to pay using credit cards, mobile wallets or cash, or take advantage of home-delivery services.
 At work, shoppers may use employee in-store kiosks or smart checkout devices that feed a shopper’s credit card information directly into the register.

 Customers may choose to fulfill their online purchase at a post office, where a home delivery can be arranged or picked up, or may simply opt to place the order on the retailer’s mobile app.
 Home delivery has been increasingly popular in retail as convenience retailers offer free shipping, responsive web pages and interactive ordering portals that provide customers with push notifications and customer service representatives.

 In addition to home and office retailing, self-service ordering and delivery services are also available at hospitals, colleges and universities, supermarkets, convenience stores, hardware stores, restaurants, gas stations, and hotels.
 Fast-casual and off-brand restaurants are often sites for the best customer service.

 “The approach being taken by many companies is to include self-service methods in their customer experience from start to finish,” explained Steve Thimmesch, U.S. Retail Director for Claissons Group of Companies, a financial advisory firm.